How I Make Money from YouTube Without Making Videos

 Here’s how.

-You may already know that I compose stock music and sell it on several online music libraries.
-Also, all my tracks are protected with Content ID.
+I have several stock music tracks currently selling in music libraries.
+On top of that, all my tracks are protected with Content ID.

 Here’s what Wikipedia has to say about Content ID: